l3af-project/l3afd/CONTRIBUTING.md

 First, **ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/l3af-project/l3afd/issues).

-If you found a related bug, you can help us by [submitting a GitHub Issue](https://github.com/l3af-project/l3afd/issues/new).
+If you did not find a related bug, you can help us by [submitting a GitHub Issue](https://github.com/l3af-project/l3afd/issues/new).
-The best bug reports provide a detailed description of the issue and step-by-step instructions for reliably reproducing the issue.
+A good bug report provides a detailed description of the issue and step-by-step instructions for reliably reproducing the issue.

 We will aim to triage issues in weekly TSC meetings.
-In case we are unable to repro the issue, we will request more information from you, the filer.
+In case we are unable to repro the issue, we will request more information from you.
 There will be a waiting period of 2 weeks for the requested information and if there is no response, the issue will be closed.
-If this happens, please reopen the issue if you do get a repro and collect the requested information.
+If this happens, please reopen the issue if you do get a repro and provide the requested information.

-However, in the best case, we would love it if you can submit a Pull Request with a fix.

-### Did you write a patch that fixes a bug?
+### Submitting a patch that fixes a bug

 Fork the repo and make your changes.
 Then open a new GitHub pull request with the patch.